koenighotze/koenighotze.github.io/_posts/2017-11-28-serverless-hype-train.markdown

 The API Gateway maps requests to resources (in the diagram `/schedule`) based on the request-method (again in the diagram `GET`, `PUT`, `POST`) to the invocation of a Lambda function.
 You can either map the interaction explicitly, or use a shorthand notation called _proxy integration_.
 We'll use the latter approach.

-Creating an API Gateway is rather cumbersome and involves quite a bit commandline magic.
-We need take the following steps:
+Creating an API Gateway is rather cumbersome and involves quite a bit of command line magic.
+We need to take the following steps:

 * Create a policy and role that allows the API Gateway to invoke our function
 * Create the API